ibm-cloud-docs/watson-knowledge-studio/tutorials-bootstrap-annotation.md

 After you train a machine learning model, you can use it to pre-annotate new documents that you add to the corpus.

-> **Attention:** Do not run a pre-annotator on documents that have been annotated by humans, but not been added to the ground truth yet.
+Do not run a pre-annotator on documents that have been annotated by humans, but not been added to the ground truth yet.
 If you do, all current annotations will be stripped from the documents.
+{: important}

 In this tutorial, you can add a second set of documents by using the `documents-ml.csv` file.
 Do not re-add the `documents-new.csv` file, since this addition would result in duplicate documents in the ground truth.
 Duplication causes the following problems:

 - If annotations on each document do not match, they lower the quality of the machine learning model.
 - If annotations on each document match, they over-train the machine learning model on the duplicated files.

-For more information about pre-annotating documents, see [Bootstrapping annotation](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-preannotation), which covers additional methods of pre-annotation.
+For more information about pre-annotating documents, see [Bootstrapping annotation](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-preannotation).
+You can also read about other pre-annotation methods.

 ### Procedure
 {: #wks_tutboot_ml_procedure}